coleygroup/dipolar_cycloaddition_dataset/README.md

 # dipolar_cycloaddition_dataset
 This repository contains the code and auxiliary data associated to the 1,3-dipolar cycloaddition reaction dataset construction project.
+Code is provided "as-is."
+Minor edits may be required to tailor scripts for different computational systems.

 ## Requirements